 While a recording section is open, and whilst there is enough recording space on the blank disc, you can drag or paste (copy) as many folders/files as you like into the DVD RW DRIVE folder (window).
 And when you close a recording session, either by ejecting the disc (with the physical EJECT button or use the EJECT menu-item) or by clicking on its CLOSE SESSION menu-item (right click, CLOSE SESSION), only that recording session is closed.
 Meaning: As soon as you reinsert the disc and start a new pasting/dragging session, a new recording session is opened for that pasting/dragging session; as long as there is enough space remaining on the disc.

-Fig 1.9 - The dragged folder called Budapest2014, containing my holiday photos, has been recorded (burnt/copied) onto the disc.
+Fig 1.9 The dragged Budapest2014 folder, containing my holiday photos, has been recorded (burnt) onto disc.

 When you close a recording session using the CLOSE SESSION menu-item (above) a notification (message) will appear informing you that the disc is being prepared for closure of the current recording session.
 The disc will not be ejected though because Windows 10 thinks you might want to perform another pasting/dragging session while the disc is still in the DVD RW DRIVE.